 From mid-2015 to mid-2016, hospitals bought out 5,000 physician-owned practices, 14,000 doctors became hospital employees, and the percentage of practices owned by hospitals rose from 8% to 47% across the country.

 The trend is no real surprise.
 The system run by the government and health insurance companies favors larger systems that have more financial clout.

 This impacts physicians and their patients in a number of ways:

-- Physicians and patients at a hospital-owned practice can’t choose as widely between different independent healthcare services.
-They’ll generally have to use the same network as the owner hospital instead of picking and choosing the best options available.
+- Physicians and patients at a hospital-owned practice can’t choose as widely between different independent healthcare services

-- Many of the small physician-owned practices that remain will face an even bigger struggle to stay afloat, facing the double whammy of high costs along with increased price competition from larger merged practices.
+- Many of the remaining small physician-owned practices may face high costs and increased price competition

 6. The lack of urologists hits home

 According to a 2018 report by the Association of American Medical Colleges, the US faces a lack of up to 120,000 doctors in the next decade.
 One of the specialties affected is urology.
 The gap is greatest in rural areas and will only increase as older urologists retire.

 This will have a trickle-down effect for patients, because wait times to see a urologist will increase due to demand.
 Wait times for surgery will probably also take a hit, and this could have a significant effect on mortality rates across the country.